10 Places to Retire for $2,000 or Less

 » You Might Like: Active SeniorLiving Communities

-Seniors in Nitro can expect an average monthly rent of around $834 and average monthly mortgage payments of $718.
-That may not be as inexpensive as housing in Steubenville or Freeport, but with an average cost of living 18 percent lower than the national average, you can expect to save in many other ways.
-We also like that West Virginia boasts relatively low income tax rates and no inheritance or estate taxes.
+Seniors in Nitro can expect an average monthly rent of around $900 and average monthly homeowner costs of $1,004.
+That may not be as inexpensive as housing in Steubenville or Freeport, but with an average cost of living below the national average, you can expect to save in many other ways.
+We also like that West Virginia boasts reasonable income tax rates and no inheritance or estate taxes.

 Hutchinson, Kansas